Master the basics of working in R on this 2-day course.

 The Training Day

-Our courses run from 9.30am to roughly 4.15pm with refreshments throughout the day and a break for a tasty, freshly prepared lunch.
+Our courses run from 9.30am to roughly 4.15pm with refreshments throughout the day and a break for lunch.

 We offer a relaxed, supportive learning environment, fully air-conditioned facilities and some of the nicest instructors on the planet.